 Matthew Phifer’s passion for social services began in 1999 at Binghamton University.
 As an undergraduate, he was a teaching assistant for numerous Sociology and Africana Studies courses, which galvanized his passion for addressing the systemic ‘isms’ that persist to this day.
 While enrolled in college, he worked as a part-time Family Life Specialist for the Children’s Home of Wyoming Conference, where he saw the connections between his studies and the harsh realities of poverty, marginalization, and lack of resources.
 As a first generation Educational Opportunity Program college student himself, Matthew’s own experiences helped reinforce the importance of educational equity, critical thought, culturally responsive pedagogy, and social emotional learning, particularly within young inner city communities of color.
 Upon graduation he joined the Henry Street Settlement as a Case Manager for the New Beginnings Alternative High School at the Boys and Girls Republic.
 He was responsible for counseling youth with severe attendance issues and one-year suspensions, as well as providing referrals and managing academic interventions with students.
 During his tenure at Henry Street Matt worked as the coordinator for the Summer Youth Employment Program, Director of Adolescent Education Services, and eventually Director of Education Services where he oversaw Henry Street’s adolescent, early childhood and after-school elementary educational services, which provide results-driven academic enrichment programming to more than 2000 inner-city youth annually.
 In his previous role as CollegeSpring’s New York Executive Director, he oversaw partnership development, fundraising, site management, and program execution.
 Matthew holds two BAs in Africana Studies and Sociology, as well as a Masters in Social Science with a concentration in Public Administration.

-|Brian McCollam, Henry Street’s Director of Education Services, has worked in adolescent social services for 11 years.
-He oversees Henry Street’s high school-based programming across four high schools including attendance improvement programs, transition to high school tutoring and enrichment programs, and SAT and academic intervention programs.
-Brian joined the Henry Street team in 2010 after working in adolescent incarceration and reentry services.
-Brian holds bachelor’s degrees in psychology and sociology from the University of Virginia and a master’s degree in social work from New York University.|
+|Brian McCollam, Henry Street’s Director of Education Services, has worked in youth social services since 2003.
+He oversees Henry Street’s Early Childhood Education, After School & Camp Services, High School & College Success, and Youth Opportunity Hub.
+Brian is an LMSW who joined the Henry Street team in 2010 and holds bachelor’s degrees in psychology and sociology from the University of Virginia and a master’s degree in social work from New York University.|

-|Aaron Cummings, Henry Street’s Director of After-School and Camp Services, joined Henry Street in September 2015, with ten years of experience in youth development and the nonprofit sector.
+|Aaron Cummings, Henry Street’s Director of Child Programming, joined Henry Street in 2015, with ten years of experience in youth development and the nonprofit sector.
 His responsibilities include overseeing all after-school and camp programs, and maintaining cohesive partnerships with program stakeholders to ensure that youth and family needs are met.
 Aaron is a graduate of Adelphi University, where he completed his bachelor’s degree in exercise science, and his master’s degree in sports management.
-Before joining Henry Street he served as a COMPASS Program Manager for the Department of Youth and Community Development (DYCD).|
+Before joining Henry Street, he served as a COMPASS Program Manager for the Department of Youth and Community Development (DYCD).|